-Belt’s grand slam, 6 RBIs lead Giants over D-backs
+Belt’s grand slam, 6 RBIs lead Giants over Arizona, 11-6

 Belt’s slam quickly erased a 2-0 Arizona lead.
 The first three Giants hitters of the second inning reached base on a walk, fielder’s choice and throwing error, and bloop single.
 Belt then cleared the bases for his second career grand slam, his 14th home run of the season and second in two days.

-The Giants loaded the bases again on Clarke in the second inning, and added a fifth run in the inning on Longoria’s sacrifice fly.
+The Giants loaded the bases again on Clarke in the second inning, and added a fifth run in the inning on Evan Longoria’s sacrifice fly.

 Webb became the third Giants pitcher to make his major league debut as a starter this season, joining Shaun Anderson and Conner Menez.